May 15th, 2025 (6:00 pm to 7:30 pm)

 Reducing Unnecessary Herbicides in our Environment

-The purpose of this presentation is to provide both professional applicators and property owners with the alternative methods for controlling exotic plants as well as to spread awareness around the misuse of herbicide as a management tool.
+The primary purpose of this presentation is to provide both professional applicators and property owners with the alternative methods for controlling exotic plants as well as to spread awareness around the misuse of herbicide as a management tool.

 Key Topics -